PentHertz/RF-Swift/README.md

 ### For Professionals

-- **Assessment Readiness**: Deploy an RF or hardware lab in minutes at a client site
+- **Assessment Readiness**: Deploy an RF and hardware lab in minutes at a client site
 - **Tool Consistency**: Eliminate "works on my machine" issues with consistent environments
 - **Parallel Workflows**: Run multiple isolated assessments simultaneously
 - **Document Storage**: Keep reports and evidence separate from tools